mourad-ghafiri/circular_convolution_key_exchange/Protocol.md

 ## Conclusion

-This protocol provides a secure and efficient framework for:
+This protocol provides a proposal of a crypto system for:
 - **Key Exchange:**
   Both parties derive the same shared secret using the associativity of convolution.